 Drop/Add - After initially registering for classes, you are free to adjust your schedule by adding and dropping courses on MyRED.

-"ES", and "EX" Courses - These course types indicate an online/on-campus, online/distance education instruction mode.
+"ES", and "EX" Courses - These course types indicate an online distance and online on-campus testing mode courses.
 For more information regarding the specifics and how to enroll, please see the Office of Online & Distance Education website.

 Mini Session Courses - Mini session courses are courses that are less than a semester's duration.
 Mini-courses can be located on-line by using Additional Search Criteria (Session: "Mini Session") in MyRED under Class Search.
 The final examination for a mini-course is to be on the last meeting day of the course.